maiziezhoulab/VolcanoSV/README.md

   --prefix PREFIX, -px PREFIX

 ```
+Please select from hifiasm and hicanu for Hifi data, and the rest of the assemblers are for CLR and ONT data.
+By default, VolcanoSV use hifiasm for Hifi data and flye for CLR and ONT data.
 After running the above code, you will have output contigs in `<ouput_folder>/chr<chrnum>/assembly/final_contigs/final_contigs.fa`.

 For example, if you want to use hifiasm for hifi data, you can use the below scripts